TheCodesUprising/ocr-my-mess/README.md

     Installation on Windows is more complex.
 We recommend using the [official `ocrmypdf` Docker image](https://ocrmypdf.readthedocs.io/en/latest/docker.html) if possible.
 Otherwise, you will need to install the following dependencies manually:
     - Tesseract OCR: `choco install tesseract`
     - LibreOffice: `choco install libreoffice`
-    - Unpaper and jbig2dec: These are not readily available on Chocolatey.
+    - jbig2dec: These are not readily available on Chocolatey.
 Please refer to the `ocrmypdf` documentation for installation instructions.

     **Optional Dependencies:**
     - `jbig2enc`: For better PDF compression.
 See the [ocrmypdf documentation](https://ocrmypdf.readthedocs.io/en/latest/jbig2.html) for installation.